 The Drucker School's strengths in strategy and leadership are prominently featured in the components of the Master of Arts in Management.
 This degree program is designed for professionals who wish to specialize in the management implications of these areas.
-It address the needs of non-profit managers; executives in state, local, and national government; and business professionals wishing to update their knowledge and skills.
+It addresses the needs of non-profit managers; executives in a state, local, and national government; and business professionals wishing to update their knowledge and skills.

 The Master of Arts in Management requires 32 units of coursework for completion.
 The core requirements are drawn from those of the EMBA, consisting of 16 units of courses in Quantitative Methods, Financial Accounting, Financial Management, and Management and Information Systems.
 The remaining 16 units consist of 8 units of Leadership courses and 8 units of Strategy courses.
 Classes taken for one (or more) of our Executive Certificates directly apply to the Master of Arts in Management.